avaneev/a5hash/README.md

-However, one should consider the probability of BM happening on practical inputs, in the context of brute-force attack that continuously scans a set of inputs, not knowing a fixed seed. `a5hash` state (`Seed1` and `Seed2`) is unbiased and meets usual random collision statistics at all times, which means BM is triggered with a theoretical probability of 2<sup>-64</sup> for a 64-bit
-seed: this can be considered negligible for non-cryptographic use cases.
+However, one should consider the probability of BM happening on practical inputs, in the context of brute-force attack that continuously scans a set of inputs, not knowing a fixed seed. `a5hash` state (`Seed1` and `Seed2`) is unbiased and meets usual random collision statistics at all times, with 1-bit margin, which means BM is triggered with a theoretical probability of 2<sup>-63</sup> for a 64-bit seed: this can be considered negligible for non-cryptographic use cases.

 When the `UseSeed` is unknown, and when the output of the hash function is unknown (as in the case of server-side structures), it is impossible for an